Fifty-two years ago, the body of the 1912 Portland-Lewiston

 Narcissus project.
 Artwork by Amy J. Gagnon

 Nos.
 40 & 42 - Eventually, the bodies of both went to South Casco, Maine to be used for storage.
-Many years later they both came to Seashore Trolley Museum and were stripped of components for use in other restorations and the bodies were scrapped.
+Many years later they both came to the Seashore Trolley Museum and were stripped of components for use in other restorations and the bodies were scrapped.

 No. 40 builder photos of the exterior and interior at the